chucknewmanjr/Schema_Changes/README.md

 # Uninstall
 Here's what to drop:
 - Database level triggers - If you're only uninstalling validation, don't drop these triggers.
 For each database in SSMS, navigate to Programmability > Database Triggers.
 The trigger is named "t_SchemaChange".
 - SchemaValidation schema - All of the validation is in this schema.
-For each database, drop the procs, tables and
+For each database, drop the procs (6), table (1) and scalar function (1).

 - n any schema.
 There's only one database level trigger.